 Figs. 12 and 13 present plots of the different quality criteria of the numerical solutions versus CPU times.
-For the sake of brevity, only the results for P_1 and Q_1 are shown.
+For the sake of brevity, only the results for $P_1$ and $Q_1$ are shown.
 These finite elements are certainly the most important ones in applications.
-The best results in the diagrams in Figs. 12 and 13 are those in the lower left corner, since they were accurate and they were obtained in a short computing time.
+The best results in the diagrams in Figs. 12 and 13 are those in the lower left corner, since they are accurate and they were obtained in a short computing time.